ORNL/curifactory/sphinx/source/getting_started.rst

 Caching
 -------

-Caching is done on the stage level, by listing a ``curifactory.Cacheable`` subclass for each output.
-After the stage runs, each cacher will save the returned object in the data cache path, under a filename including the name of the experiment (the string passed to ``ArtifactManager``, “notebook_example_1” in this case), the hash string of the arguments, the name of the stage doing the caching, and the name of the output itself.
+Caching is done at each stage by listing a ``curifactory.Cacheable`` subclass for each output.
+After the stage runs, each cacher will save the returned object in the data cache path.
+The cached filename includes the name of the experiment (the string passed to ``ArtifactManager``, “notebook_example_1” in this case), the hash string of the arguments, the name of the stage doing the caching, and the name of the output itself.